danielo515/obsidian-modal-form/README.md

 ## Scope of this plugin

 This plugin is intentionally narrow in scope.
-As it's emntioned in the previous section, it is designed as a building block, so you can integrate it with other plugins and workflows.
+As it's mentioned in the previous section, it is designed as a building block, so you can integrate it with other plugins and workflows.
 The only features that I will consider adding will be ones about improving the form itself.

 ## Usage